 Most assistive technologies use heading tags to provide an index of the page for user navigation.

 Break your content into paragraphs based on topic.
 Include links as appropriate but if you have too many consider including them as a list after the paragraph.

 Lists can be used to make a page more readable and can highlight key information.
-Always use appropriate list structure rather than inserting spaces and dashes to create an equivalent effect.
+Always use appropriate list structure rather than inserting spaces and dashes/bullets to create an equivalent effect.

 Only include links that are useful to the users within the current context and do not break the flow of the page.

 Make sure links using the same title go to the same page.

 Only use tables for tabular content and not for formatting a page.
 Tables should be kept as simple as possible.

 Key things to remember